osisoft/PI-Adapter/V1/Configuration/Logging configuration.md

 ## Logging parameters

+The following parameters are available for configuring logging:

 | Parameter                | Required | Type      | Description |
 | ------------------------ | -------- | --------- | ----------- |
 |**logLevel**              | Optional | reference | The logLevel sets the minimum severity for messages to be included in the logs.
 Messages with a severity below the level set are not included.
 The log levels in their increasing order of severity are as follows: Trace, Debug, Information, Warning, Error, Critical.
 For detailed information about the logLevels, see [LogLevel](#loglevel). |